When is the best time to fly to Medan?

 Getting from the Airport to the City

-Kuala Namu International Airport (KNO) is located 24 miles (39 km) from the centre of Medan.
-You can take the modernised 'Railink' service from the airport to the centre of town.
-Railink is probably your easiest option for reaching your hotel after your flight arrives, but if you prefer, you can also take an airport bus, hire a car, or hop into a taxi.
+Kuala Namu International Airport (KNO) is located 24 miles from downtown Medan.
+You can take the modernised 'Railink' service from the airport to the downtown area.
+Railink is probably your easiest option for reaching your hotel after your flight arrives, but if you prefer, you can also take an airport bus, rent a car, or hop into a taxi.